 Labor costs to install vinyl flooring can start at $3.50 per square foot.
 This price includes prep work, underlayment, leveling and grouting but not LVT materials.
 If additional work, like transitions, retucking adjacent carpet, pulling appliances in and out, floor prep, leveling and sanding is required, labor rates can be as much as $4 to $7 per square foot.

-Laminate flooring costs about $2.50 to $5 per square foot.
+Laminate flooring costs about $3-$7 per square foot.
 It imitates the look of wood at a fraction of the cost.
 Laminate is a photo of wood laminated to a fiberboard base and covered by a layer of clear, protective plastic.
 Some premium brands of laminate flooring have a cork backing that muffles sound.
 Laminates are tough and can resist scratching and fading from sunlight.

 Even so, top-grade engineered wood can be as durable as solid wood and, because it's layered, it stands up to humidity better than solid wood flooring.
 It's a good choice for bathrooms, kitchens and basements.

-Hardwood -- also called solid wood flooring -- costs $3 to $10 per square foot and is the real deal.
+Hardwood costs $4-$10 per square foot and is the real deal.
 This wood has natural warmth and beauty, but it's the most expensive flooring choice in the short-term.

 Long-term, however, it can be more cost effective since you can sand and refinish it several times.
 When properly taken care of, solid wood floor can last for decades.
 Harwood floors come in two thicknesses: ¾-inch and 5/16 inch.
 The thicker the wood, the more times you can sand and refinish it, so the longer its lifespan.